 How does the GRA 2004 fit with the Equality Act 2010?

 So, the pertinent question now is does the GRA 2004 impose the same requirements on the Equality Act 2010?
-Do the legal exemptions set out in the Equality Act that allow, in certain instances, the legal exclusion a transsexual person from a single-sex space still apply when said transsexual legally changes their gender?
+Do the legal exemptions set out in the Equality Act that allow, in certain instances, the legal exclusion of a transsexual person from a single-sex space still apply when said transsexual legally changes their gender?
 Frustratingly the wording of the Equality Act 2010 never mentions the Gender Recognition Act 2004 or whether a transsexual with a GRC stops being classed as a transsexual.
-There is no equivalent of Schedule 6 that has been put into the Equality Act 2010 in relation to Occupation requirements.
+There is no equivalent of Schedule 6 in the Equality Act 2010 in relation to occupational requirements.
 However, the explanatory notes that accompany the Equality Act 2010 gives a clear example of when a transsexual female can be excluded from a work role reserved for a woman – even if she has a GRC.
 This gives a clear indication, that for the purposes of the Equality Act 2010, a legally acquired gender can in certain circumstances be considered different to the legal sex acquired through birth AND that a transsexual history of a person is not disregarded when they get a GRC.
-A transsexual person remains a transsexual person, in addition to the man or woman they have legally changed to be.
+A transsexual person remains a transsexual person, in addition to the sex they have legally acquired.

 |EA2010 Explanatory notes 789:|

 |This paragraph provides a general exception to what would otherwise be unlawful direct discrimination in relation to work.
 The exception applies where being of a particular sex, race, disability, religion or belief, sexual orientation or age – or not being a transsexual person, married or a civil partner – is a requirement for the work.
 The requirement must be crucial to the post, and not merely one of several important factors.
 It also must not be a sham or pretext.
 In addition, applying the requirement must be proportionate so as to achieve a legitimate aim.|